GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 The `clearChangedReports()` mutation clears the list of changed reports so that subsequent `getChangedReports()` calls do not list the same updates.

-> GIA recommends that you call `getChangedReports()` daily, so that you always have the updated data.
+> Call `getChangedReports()` daily, so that you always have the most recent data.

-These sandbox reports are updated hourly.
-This allows you to test your implementation using `getChangedReports()`.
+Test your implmentation with these sandbox reports.
+These reports are automatically updated on an hourly basis.

 | Report Number | Report Type |
 |------------| --- |